SmileyMan/snapPERL/README.md

  CHANGELOG
  ---------
- 01/05/2016 Initial release - Working but no alerts or emails.
-Only logfile.
+ 01/05/2016 Uploaded to Git-Hub.
+Working script with logfile.
+No messages/emails or alerts yet.